derpyypigeon/derpyypigeon/README.md

 (i dont know how to add images to this, so its boring mb😭)

-Call me Pigeon or Birdie! may also call me the name of the skin I'm in! - I'm an astronomy nerd and art lover :D
+Call me Pigeon, Birdie or Cas! -
+I'm an astronomy nerd and art lover :D

 Current obsessions: Supernatural & House MD